RandomcodeDev/purpl-engine/README.md

 - __macOS__:
   This will probably also use GLFW.
 I want to add Metal rendering if I port to macOS.

+- __Nintendo Switch__:
+  It builds for Switch, you just need the SDK.
+It even builds on Linux through a wrapper script using Wine.

 - __Console homebrew (PSP, Xbox 360, etc)__:
   This might happen eventually if I really feel like it.
 It should be possible.